The Canada child benefit (CCB) is one of the key government benefit programs available for families with children in Canada.

 The CRA automatically assesses your eligibility for CCB by looking at your tax return for the previous year.

-The Child Disability Benefit (CDB) is paid to eligible families who have a child under 18 that suffers from a severe and prolonged impairment that limits them physically or mentally.
+The child disability benefit (CDB) is a tax-free monthly payment made to families who care for a child under age 18 with a severe and prolonged impairment in physical or mental functions.

 The CDB is included in CCB payments for those who qualify and payment dates occur on the same dates as the CCB as follows: